grantmontgomery/grantcreates2.0/README.md

 Grant Creates
 </h1>

-"Welcome to my digital forge!
+Welcome to my digital forge!
 This is my portfolio site displaying different creations I've made.
-To achieve high performance and less bugs at runtime I decided to code this site in the Gatsby framework with TypeScript."
+To achieve high performance and less bugs at runtime I decided to code this site in the Gatsby framework with TypeScript.

 ##